Gryphi/Resume/README.md

 # Resume
 Demonstrations of my coding ability for application purposes!
+This includes school projects as well as some games I made(the zip files).